 semester.
 Students who re-enrolled in the fall were awarded a $2,000 CARES grant to assist them offsetting the costs of returning to campus for an additional period of time, during which they will complete their missing kitchen laboratory

 As of May 13, 2020, $855,269 in Emergency Grant funding was allocated to support students who experienced emergent financial needs.
 IUP students applied for these funds via the Emergency Response Fund application, found online.

 Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

-Students were provided the following guidance from Tom Segar, Vice-President of Student Affairs.
+Students were provided the following guidance from Tom Segar, Vice-President for Student Affairs.